-UNDERGRADUATE ADMISSION
+APPLYING FOR UNDERGRADUATE ADMISSION

-For specific admission requirements and procedures to the A.A., B.B.A., and B.S.M. programs offered at Belhaven College, refer to the educational programs section of the catalogue.
+For admission requirements and procedures for specific associate's and bachelor's programs offered at Belhaven College, refer to the Academic Programs section of the catalogue.

 First-time Admission

 A student who has never attended any college/university will submit an application for admission, the nonrefundable application fee of \$25.00, and an official transcript from the high school from which he/she graduated.
 The student must have a minimum high school grade point average of 2.0 on a 4.0 scale.